mindplay-dk/unbox/README.md

 }
 ```

-Note that abstract Requirements should be a last resort - a simple component or Provider
+Note that abstract Requirements should be a last resort - component dependencies are
-dependency is *usually* better, safer, and may be easier to understand.
+*generally* simpler and easier to understand.
+This feature exists primarily to support
+complex, large-scale modular frameworks.

 ### Fallback Containers